3xpl0it-sh4d0w/3xpl0it-Sh4d0w/readme.md

     </summary>

 <pre>
 👋 Hey!
-Let me introduce myself : Jason, 22 years old, <a href="https://en.wikipedia.org/wiki/Brittany">Breton</a>.
+Let me introduce myself : Jason, 23 Yo, <a href="https://en.wikipedia.org/wiki/Brittany">Breton</a>.
 👨‍💻 <b>I've chosen "3xpl0it sh4d0w"</b> not because I'm a <a href="https://en.wikipedia.org/wiki/Script_kiddie">Kiddie</a>.
 😰 I wanted to say through this pseudo that <a href="https://en.wikipedia.org/wiki/Vulnerability">Vulnerability</a> is above all human.
 😐 You should know that I chose to do <a href="https://en.wikipedia.org/wiki/Computer_science">Computer Science</a> to harm anyone.